Hennessy-Milner Theorems via Galois Connections: Qualitative Case

-The function $\lob$ is easily seen to be continuous and $\mu\,\lob$ is the set of subsets of $X$ obtained by evaluating modal logic formulas consisting of constants $\mathit{true}, \mathit{false}$ (empty conjunction/disjunction), binary conjunctions/disjunctions, negation and diamond modality, where the outermost operator is always the modality.
+The set $\mu\,\lob$ of subsets of $X$ is obtained by evaluating modal logic formulas consisting of constants $\mathit{true}, \mathit{false}$ (empty conjunction/disjunction), binary conjunctions/disjunctions, negation and diamond modality, where the outermost operator is always the modality.
 Note that $\mu\lob$ is a strict subset of the usual modal logic formulas, but sufficient for expressivity.

-We first study the closure associated to the Galois connection, which is important for showing compatibility later on, and the corresponding co-closure.